UBC-iGEM/internal-wiki-2023-24/src/documentation/lead.md

 # For leads

 Writing clear documentation for other subteams and your members is of utmost importance.
-Please read [How to Document](index.md) if you have no already.
+Please read [How to Document](index.md) if you have not already.

 As mentioned, having [concrete, small steps (with deliverables) towards our goal](../index.md#concrete-small-steps-with-deliverables-towards-our-goal) is very important to reaching our end of having a well integrated and working project for the iGEM jamboree.
 When planning for your subteam, here are the steps you should take.